Analysis | The line of culpability for Jan. 6 needs to be more brightly drawn than it is

 At least, not necessarily.
 The unanswered question about Jan.
 6 is, in essence, whether the homeowner and the arsonist had agreed on what would happen next.
 And that question remains unanswered.

 There are tantalizing questions.
-Ali Alexander bragged earlier this year that he’d planned his Jan.
+Alexander bragged earlier this year that he’d planned his Jan.
 6 rally with the assistance of several members of Congress, including Gosar, Rep. Andy Biggs (R-Ariz.) and Rep. Mo Brooks (R-Ala.).
 A report from Rolling Stone published over the weekend cited unnamed sources who had helped plan the events in describing regular communications between members’ offices and rally organizers — something that could have been simply about orchestrating logistics or that could have been more nefarious.
 In the days after Jan.
 6, two Democratic representatives said that they had seen Boebert conducting tours of the Capitol days before Jan.
 6, implying that it was related.
 We don’t know that it was.

 That Rolling Stone report was quickly heralded on the left as reinforcement of the idea that House Republicans bore significant blame for the day’s events.
 In reality, we know little more now than we did last week: those representatives often giddily reinforced Trump’s false claims of fraud and were scheduled to participate in events egging on those who rejected the reality of the election — but there’s no new indication that they were involved in a plot specifically to overrun the building.